Types of Cancer

 Both men and women have breast tissue.
 In men, most breast tissue is located behind the nipple.
 Women have a lot more breast tissue than men - and a much higher rate of breast cancer.
 Cancers can, however, occur in male breast tissue.

-In 2016, 138 Australian men were diagnosed with breast cancer.
 As our population ages, we are likely to see a gradual increase in the number of Australian men diagnosed with breast cancer each year.
 It is therefore increasingly important to provide information and support to affected men and their families.

-Symptoms of breast cancer in men
+Signs and symptoms of breast cancer in men

 Symptoms of breast cancer in men are similar to those for women and include: